Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Dealing with empty bins

 \section{Dealing with empty bins}

-In \figreff{fig:empty_bin_map}, we show the ratio map between (i) the full set of 30{,}000 parameter samples $\theta_k$ drawn from the priors defined in \secreff{sec:bayesian_robustness} and (ii) the same parameter samples after masking those that produce binned cluster counts with at least one empty bin.
+In Fig. \ref{fig:empty_bin_map} we show the ratio map between (i) the full set of 30{,}000 parameter samples $\theta_k$ drawn from the priors defined in Sect. \ref{sec:bayesian_robustness} and (ii) the same parameter samples after masking those that produce binned cluster counts with at least one empty bin.
 We find that most of the excluded samples are concentrated in the lower-left region of the two-dimensional parameter space, corresponding to low values of $\Omega_m$ and $\sigma_8$.

 This selective removal affects the posterior training by effectively imposing a smooth prior in the low-$\Omega_m$–low-$\sigma_8$ region.
-In \figreff{fig:mcmc_masked}, we show the posterior distributions obtained for the idealized data vector using three configurations: \texttt{count\_masked}, \texttt{log10m}, and \texttt{count\_log10m}, where the counts are masked, and the mean logarithmic mass can therefore be computed.
+In Fig. \ref{fig:mcmc_masked} we show the posterior distributions obtained for the idealized data vector using three configurations: \texttt{count\_masked}, \texttt{log10m}, and \texttt{count\_log10m}, where the counts are masked, and the mean logarithmic mass can therefore be computed.
 Compared to the unmasked case using the appropriate \texttt{Nm} statistics, the resulting posteriors exhibit a small but noticeable shift.